 Once entering The Tummy Temple feel free to use the restroom and get yourself a cup of tea or water.
 Your nutritionist may be finishing up with a client so make yourself comfortable in the lounge.
 Once things are complete with the previous client your Registered Dietitian will come and introduce herself and you can get started.
 You will go into one of the rooms used for both massage and consultations.
 You will have a seat on one of the wicker chairs by the windows.

-The first 15-20 minutes will involve a series of questions that will help your nutritionist understand your individual situation better.
+The first 15-20 minutes will involve a series of questions that will help your Registered Dietitian understand your individual situation better.
 There is no judgment involved in this session.
 Food and eating are very intimate.
 If it were as simple as protein, carbohydrates and fat people wouldn't have the charges that are seen so prevalently around nourishment.
-Your nutritionist will be taking notes so that she can refer to them for the most personalized care.
+Your Registered Dietitian will be taking notes so that she can refer to them for the most personalized care.

-After about 40 minutes of education and discussion your nutritionist will recap the key points and make sure you feel as though your needs were met.
+After about 40 minutes of education and discussion your Registered Dietitian will recap the key points and make sure you feel as though your needs were met.
 You both will leave the room at which point your nutritionist will make a copy of your recommendation sheet for your file and you will check out at the front desk.
-With nutrition counseling there is homework involved.
+With Registered Dietitian consultations there is homework involved.
 This is why we usually recommend for people to make a return visit, if necessary, in 2-3 weeks so that there is time for the plan to be implemented, assessed and fine tuned.

-Be prepared for a non-judgmental session where you will work together with your nutritionist to find reasonable and attainable goals.
+Be prepared for a non-judgmental session where you will work together with your Registered Dietitian to find reasonable and attainable goals.